Hurstpierpoint Bowling Club Honours

 A brief overview of the history of bowling in Hurstpierpoint is as follows:

-One of the earliest documented records of bowls being played in Hurstpierpoint can be found in The Sussex Agricultural Express for Saturday 30 June 1906.
-The article states that the Coronation Lodge of the Ancient Order of Druids came to Hurstpierpoint and played quoits and bowls on the previous Wednesday and had tea at the New Inn.
+In 1905 Mr. Laws (a Hurstpierpoint resident) suggested the Parish should consider providing a bowling green and establish a bowling club.
+Although Mr. Laws suggestion was not adopted by the council, some form of rudimentary green or area for bowling most likely existed in 1906 as the Sussex Agricultural Express for Saturday 30th June 1906 reported the Coronation Lodge of the Ancient Order of Druids came to Hurstpierpoint and played quoits and bowls on the previous Wednesday and had tea at the New Inn.

 The following year (1907) Hurstpierpoint Parish Council formally made a space available for bowls in the south east corner of the recreation ground.
 (See press cutting from Sussex Express, Surrey Standard and Kent Mail of Saturday May 4th.
 1907, below).